How much money is enough to be happy? (Are you making enough!)

 So if you expect to live longer, then it’s going to be very important that you have your finances set up for that long life.

 The overall trend is though that we are all living longer and longer.
-It’s probably much better to live longer if you are in good health and have enough money to live in a dignified, uncomfortable way.
+Living longer’s probably much better if you are in good health and have enough money to live in a dignified, uncomfortable way.

 How much money is enough money to be happy?